francescodisalvo05/WorldHappiness/README.md

 ### Questions
 1) Which are the ten least happy countries of 2020?
 2) Which are the ten happiest countries of 2020?
-3) What is the trend of happiness about these ten countries between 2015-2020?
+3) What is the trend of happiness about a single country in 2015-2020?
 4) What is the correlation between the parametres?

 ## Let's start